kubernetes/website/content/en/docs/concepts/scheduling-eviction/assign-pod-node.md

 There are currently two types of node affinity, called `requiredDuringSchedulingIgnoredDuringExecution` and `preferredDuringSchedulingIgnoredDuringExecution`.
-You can think of them as "hard" and "soft" respectively, in the sense that the former specifies rules that *must* be met for a pod to be scheduled onto a node (just like `nodeSelector` but using a more expressive syntax), while the latter specifies *preferences* that the scheduler will try to enforce but will not guarantee.
-The "IgnoredDuringExecution" part of the names means that, similar to how `nodeSelector` works, if labels on a node change at runtime such that the affinity rules on a pod are no longer met, the pod will still continue to run on the node.
-In the future we plan to offer `requiredDuringSchedulingRequiredDuringExecution` which will be just like `requiredDuringSchedulingIgnoredDuringExecution` except that it will evict pods from nodes that cease to satisfy the pods' node affinity requirements.
+You can think of them as "hard" and "soft" respectively, in the sense that the former specifies rules that *must* be met for a pod to be scheduled onto a node (similar to `nodeSelector` but using a more expressive syntax), while the latter specifies *preferences* that the scheduler will try to enforce but will not guarantee.
+The "IgnoredDuringExecution" part of the names means that, similar to how `nodeSelector` works, if labels on a node change at runtime such that the affinity rules on a pod are no longer met, the pod continues to run on the node.
+In the future we plan to offer `requiredDuringSchedulingRequiredDuringExecution` which will be identical to `requiredDuringSchedulingIgnoredDuringExecution` except that it will evict pods from nodes that cease to satisfy the pods' node affinity requirements.

 Thus an example of `requiredDuringSchedulingIgnoredDuringExecution` would be "only run the pod on nodes with Intel CPUs"